esycat/rql-scala/README.md

 ## Usage

 See the `Main` class for usage examples.
-Try `./gradlew run` to execute the class.
+Try `gradle run` to execute the class.

 ```scala
 import com.esyfur.{rql => r}